Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 Note that you are given the entire message object, which contains additional information such as `MessageId` and `CorrelationId`.

-Calling `Subscribe` will create the topic subscription in Azure automatically (if it didn't already exist).
+Calling `Subscribe` will create the subscription in Azure automatically (if it didn't already exist) but will fail if the topic does not exist.
 If the name of the subscription contains the text `auto-delete` then it will delete itself after it is idle for 5 minutes.

 The library also provides a way to subscribe to the dead letter queue (multi-topic only).